Most couples will probably spend more money and time preparing for their wedding day than actually preparing for their marriage.

 Below are six ideas on how to prepare for marriage:

-1. Schedule a date and time to have a pre-marriage conversation with one or two married couples you admire.
+1. Schedule a date and time to have a pre-marriage conversation with one or two married couples you admire, and seek their best advice.

 2. Find pre-marital counseling books that you both like and go through all the sections with your future spouse.